luyadev/luya-headless-cms-api/README.md

 + Only needed informations will be exposed
 + Its optimized with caching, which makes it very fast! (@TBD ;-))

+This can turn your exists LUYA website into an API which you can used to build your website with a JavaScript Framework like VUE or Angular!

 ## Installation

 Install the extension through composer: